-Hackers targeted Argyle Financial Planning, a small Home Counties financial advisor, in a ransomware attack in September 2016 that caused the firm enormous difficulties.
+Hackers targeted Argyle Financial Planning, a small Home Counties financial advisor, in a ransomware attack in September 2016 (external link) that caused the firm enormous difficulties.
 To meet the rising cyber security challenge, the FCA said it is looking for a ‘security culture’ in financial firms, driven from the top downwards, with senior management engaged and responsible for their company’s cyber security policy.

 Law firms are now being seen as rich pickings by hackers, because of the huge volumes of clients’ very sensitive personal information they keep on their systems, and because their cyber defences tend to be pretty low.
 The massive Panama Papers leak of client files should be a wake-up call for all law firms, data security consultants argue.
 But although both the ICO and the profession’s own regulator have warned solicitors about their data security, and over a quarter (28%) of professional services firms were the victim of two or more cyber attacks in the past year, many firms remain unaware of what easy prey they are for hackers.

 Law firms can take some easy steps to bolster their cyber defences, Bob Anderson, the former chief of the FBI’s cyber squad explained in our recent blog.